-In order to start and operate an amateur radio station, it is necessary to have government recognized qualifications as an amateur radio operator.
-The qualifications are divided into four ranks, 1 to 4, depending on the maximum output and mode (AM, FM, CW, etc.) of the radio station that can be operated.
-The frequency bands that are allotted to amateur radio consist of a large range from 1.9 MHz to 248 GHz; however, of the currently operated frequency bands, the frequency band of 2.4 GHz is said to be the highest.
+In order to start and operate an amateur radio station, it is necessary to have government-recognized qualifications as an amateur radio operator.
+The qualifications are divided into four ranks, 1 to 4, depending on the maximum output and mode (AM, frequency modulation (FM), continuous wave (CW), etc.) of the radio station that can be operated.
+The frequency bands that are allotted to amateur radio consist of a large range from 1.9 MHz to 248 GHz, however, of the currently operated frequency bands, the frequency band of 2.4 GHz is said to be the highest.

 Amateur radio transmitting/receiving equipment comprises two types: stationary equipment and hand-held transceivers.
-The transmission output of stationary equipment is large, and the maximum transmission output of the hand-held type is between 5 W (when used with a car battery) and 3.5 W (when using normal batteries).
-Examples of amateur radios available on the market are given in Table I.1.6-1.
+The transmission output of stationary equipment is large and the maximum transmission output of the hand-held type is between 5 W (when used with a car battery) and 3.5 W (when using normal batteries).
+Examples of amateur radios available on the market are given in Table I.6.

 In the case of stationary equipment, by connecting a linear amplifier to the transmitting/receiving equipment, it is possible to operate at a maximum of 1 kW (however, first class amateur radio operator qualifications are required).
-Examples of linear amplifiers are shown in Table I.1.6-1.
+Examples of linear amplifiers are also shown in Table I.6.
 The type of antenna varies depending on the frequency band.
-Yagi antennas are partially used; however, for a frequency band (HF) in which a 1 kW output linear amplifier can be used, an antenna having characteristics corresponding to a dipole antenna should be used.
+Yagi antennas are partially used, however, for a frequency band (high frequency (HF)) in which a 1 kW output linear amplifier can be used, an antenna having characteristics corresponding to a dipole antenna should be used.

-On the other hand, for handy type equipment, and antenna such as a monopole antenna or helical antenna is used; however, they all have characteristics corresponding to a dipole antenna.
+On the other hand, for hand-held type equipment an antenna such as a monopole antenna or helical antenna is used, but all have characteristics corresponding to a dipole antenna.

-Туре Model Major Characteristics

-Model A Transmission output 200 W

-Stationary type amateur radios Model B Transmission output 200 W

-Model C Transmission output 50 W

-Model D Transmission output 50 W

-Handy type ameteur radios Model E Transmission output 5 W

-Handy type amateur radios Model E (When car batteries are used.)
+Туре Model Major characteristics Model A Transmission output 200 W Stationary type amateur Model B Transmission output 200 W radios Model C Transmission output 50 W Model D Transmission output 50 W Hand-held type amateur Model F Transmission output 5 W radios WIOdel E (When car batteries are used.)
+Model F Transmission output 1'000/500 W Linear amplifiers Model G Transmission output 200 W Model H Transmission output 50 W Antonnog Model I 430 MHz, 15-element Yagi antenna (15 dBi) Amennas Model J 2.45 GHz, 14-element Yagi antenna (15 dBi)